Using Explicit Routing — Agentuity Documentation

 What the Migration Does

-1. Creates src/api/index.ts: A root router that imports and mounts all your existing route files using .route().
+1. Creates src/api/index.ts: A root router that imports and mounts your route modules with .route().

 Before and After